Capture of Soure (1144): History

-In September 1144, the Almoravids, led by the governor of Santarém, Abu Zakariya, alongside the prince of Cordoba, launched a raid against Portuguese territory with a force of 4,000 men.
-United, the Almoravid forces first attacked the castle of Tomar, taking its inhabitants by surprise, and not giving them a chance to warn the Portuguese king.
-Then, they rode north, avoiding Penela and Pombal, until they reached Soure, which the Templars ruled from 1128, during which they became an active force.
+In September 1144, the Almoravids, led by the Governor of the city of Santarém, Abu Zakariya, along with the Prince of Cordoba, initiated a raid into Portuguese territory with a force of 4,000 men.
+At the outset, the Almoravid forces attacked the castle of Tomar, taking its inhabitants by surprise before they had a chance to warn the Portuguese King, Afonso I. Following that event, the Almoravids traveled north, avoiding Penela and Pombal, until they reached Soure.